 What is the retake time frame?

-As of 2024, candidates can take the CPA exam again as soon as the next available testing window opens, often within the same quarter.
+As of 2024, you may retake in the next available testing window, often within the same quarter.

 What topics are covered on the CPA exam, and are discipline sections included?